-Have you ever tried a VLOOKUP formula in Excel where you’re looking up something that is numeric but stored as text, or vice versa?
-So annoying, when you seem to have one set of data one way and the lookup in another, right?
-Today’s #TipTuesday is all about helping you with a couple of formula tweaks to make this a bit easier.
+Who has tried using a VLOOKUP formula in Excel to look up something numeric but stored as text, or vice versa?
+It's annoying to have data formatted one way and the lookup in another.
+Today's #TipTuesday is all about that, showing a couple of formula tweaks to make this a bit easier.

 Example 1 - Text to Number